astronomer/airflow-provider-great-expectations/docs/getting-started.md

 The Operators vary in which [Data Contexts](https://docs.greatexpectations.io/docs/core/set_up_a_gx_environment/create_a_data_context) they support.
 All 3 Operators support Ephemeral and GX Cloud Data Contexts.
 Only the `GXValidateCheckpointOperator` supports the File Data Context.

 - If the results are used only within the Airflow DAG by other tasks, we recommend using an Ephemeral Data Context.
-The serialized ValidationResult will be available within the DAG as the task result, but will not persist externally for viewing the results across multiple runs.
+The serialized Validation Result will be available within the DAG as the task result, but will not persist externally for viewing the results across multiple runs.
 All 3 Operators support the Ephemeral Data Context.

 - To persist and view results outside of Airflow, we recommend using a Cloud Data Context.
-ValidationResults are automatically visible in the GX Cloud UI when using a Cloud Data Context, and the task result contains a link to the stored validation result.
+Validation Results are automatically visible in the GX Cloud UI when using a Cloud Data Context, and the task result contains a link to the stored validation result.
 All 3 Operators support the Cloud Data Context.

-- If you want to manage ValidationResults yourself, use a File Data Context.
-With this option, ValidationResults can be viewed in [Data Docs](https://docs.greatexpectations.io/docs/core/configure_project_settings/configure_data_docs/).
+- If you want to manage Validation Results yourself, use a File Data Context.
+With this option, Validation Results can be viewed in [Data Docs](https://docs.greatexpectations.io/docs/core/configure_project_settings/configure_data_docs/).
 Only the `GXValidateCheckpointOperator` supports the File Data Context.

 ## Prerequisites